-- On the left, select C/C++ Build.
+- In the Properties dialog box, click C/C++ Build.

 - In the Current builder list, select the external make builder.

 The Momentics IDE generates several .mk files and a top-level Makefile for each processed configuration (the last one in the configuration folder).
 To process this Makefile from the command line, use the make utility:

 Every time you change, update, or delete any configuration, you need to refresh the make infrastructure.
 To refresh the make infrastructure, you can either regenerate the Makefiles or change the existing files manually.

 Set the include paths and define directives

 Many of the enhanced source navigation features (including opening header files) and code development accelerators that are available in the C/C++ editor are extracted from the source code.
 To enable these features and provide the most accurate data representation, you must configure the project with the correct include paths and define directives that are used to compile the source.

 For BlackBerry projects, the include paths and definitions are set automatically based on the compiler and architecture.
 You can set additional values in the project's properties.

 For Makefile projects, you must define the values.
 You can define the values manually in the project properties or define them automatically using the Set QNX Build Environment option in the project's context menu.